How Tall Were the Vikings?

 The Takeaway.

 We only have the evidence we have.
-Many factors can influence a population’s height, and considering the geographical dispersal of Viking Age Scandinavia's people and the period separating the first Vikings to the last, it’s hard to say definitively what their average height was.
-What we can say through archaeological evidence is that Vikings were probably not taller or shorter than their southern neighbors.
+Many factors can influence a population’s height, and considering the geographical dispersal of the people of Viking Age Scandinavia and the period separating the first Vikings from the last, it’s hard to say definitively what their average height was.
+What we can infer from archaeological evidence is that the Vikings were probably not taller or shorter than their southern neighbors.
 We can also say that, similar to other European countries, the men and women of Viking Age Scandinavia were shorter on average than the people who live there today.